agi23-g8/peak-panic/README.md

 # Peak Panic

-A local multiplayer skiing game where you have keep up the pace so you don't fall behind!
-Each player control their character through their phone by tilting it left and right.
+Peak Panic is a local multiplayer skiing game where you have to keep up the pace so you don't fall behind!
+Each player controls a character through their own phone by tilting it left and right.

-A player is eliminated when going outside of view of the camera.
-The slope is filled with obstacles such as trees and rolling snow balls that you have to avoid.
-Additionally, there are speed boosts which each player can pick up in order to gain an advantage.
+A player is eliminated when going out of view of the camera.
+The camera will follow the leading player with a slight delay for letting players behind catch up.
+The slope is filled with obstacles such as trees and rolling snowballs that you have to avoid.
+Additionally, there are speed boosts placed around the slope that a player can pick up in order to gain an advantage.
+Let the fastest skier win!

 This project was created during the second half of the [DH2413](https://www.kth.se/student/kurser/kurs/DH2413?l=en) course at KTH during 2023.

-For more information, please visit our site [https://agi23-g8.github.io/](https://agi23-g8.github.io/)
+For more information, pictures and videos, please visit our site [https://agi23-g8.github.io/](https://agi23-g8.github.io/)

 ## 🎮 How to play